wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

 ## Review Sample Dashboards and Metrics

-Your Wavefront instance includes a set of [Getting Started Dashboards](documentation_getting_started.html#getting-started-dashboards) built using the sample metrics.
+Your Wavefront instance includes tutorial and tour dashboards that we built using the sample metrics.
 Let's get started by reviewing some of these dashboards and metrics.

 1. Log in to Wavefront.
 1. Select **Dashboards > All Dashboards**.